 - Persistent severe headaches.

 - Dizziness, blurred vision.

 - Nausea and vomiting.

 - Confusion, disorientation, loss of muscle control.

 - Sleepiness, but never feeling rested.

 - Rapid heart rate or a tightening of the chest.

 - Chest pain (angina) when exercising.

 - Fainting, unconsciousness.

-- Feeling sick and tired, but fine outside of the building.
+- Feeling sick and tired at home, but fine out of the house.